MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/asset-leasing-overview.md

 Under US GAAP ASC 842, only the variable payments will change when payments increase/decrease due to a change in the index rate unless there are additional changes to cash flows such as a change in lease terms related to interest rates.

-Lease adjustment: The Asset leasing module allows for leases to be adjusted if the lease terms are modified, the lease is extended, or if there are additional circumstances under which a lease requires an adjustment.
+**Lease adjustment**: Asset leasing allows for leases to be adjusted if the lease terms are modified, the lease is extended, or if there are additional circumstances under which a lease requires an adjustment.
 Lease adjustments are posted to increase or decrease right-of-use asset and lease liability.
 The adjustment logic takes carryover ending balances of liability amortization and asset balance at the adjustment date.
 In case of the lease is linked to fixed asset the right-of-use adjustment will be posted through fixed asset ID.

 Lease adjustment entry for IFRS and US GAAP in case of increase:
 Debit: Right of use asset